rktect/HyperVStatusMonitor/ReadMe.md

 		Get-EventLog -LogName Application -Source "Hyper-V Replication Monitor"

+4. Edit the 'PostReplicationStatusHttp.ps1' file (or PostReplicationStatusHttps.ps1 if you plan to use HTTPS with a self-signed certificate).
+You only need to set the $endPoint parameter for the web application URI you set up in step 3, and the $eventSource to the "Source" string you set up in step 4.
 6. Copy the edited Powershell script to the Hyper-V host (or a machine that has permissions to access Replication statistics).

 	If you are running the script from another machine than the primary replication host, then you will have to tell the script what server the primary is on: